Vero-Guardado/git-assignment-1/README.md

 # git-assignment-1
 Welcome to assignment 1.
-We will use this repo to learn a little more about commands.
+Use this repo to learn a more about commands.